-Mostly used during the Hand-To-Hand Combat Phase this characteristic vaguely covers how swift a Warrior is, or something like that!
-It indicates how many Attack dice a combatant rolls in Hand-To-Hand Combat (although it's quite possible to move quickly and still bungle every attack!).
+Mostly used for Hand-to-Hand combat this characteristic vaguely covers how swift a warrior is, or something like that!
+It indicates how many Attack dice a combatant rolls in Hand-to-Hand combat (although it's quite possible to move quickly and still bungle every attack!).